Getaway! (video game): Release

-Along with the game, the Atari Program Exchange also sold 2 × 3 foot posters of the Getaway! city map illustrated by Jim M'Guinness.
+In addition to the game, the Atari Program Exchange sold 2 × 3 foot posters of the Getaway! city map illustrated by Jim M'Guinness.
 A section of the poster was used for the cover of the Fall 1983 APX catalog.
 Most APX games were sold exclusively via mail order, but Getaway was included in catalogs from retailers such as Sears.

 According to Reid, Atari had "big plans" for the game, then the video game crash of 1983 occurred.
 When the Atari Program Exchange folded, many games from APX were rereleased by Antic Software, but Reid declined because of the exclusive contract he had signed with Atari, Inc.

 Reception

 Getaway! won first place in the entertainment category of the quarterly APX awards.
 It beat three other nominees to win the $25,000 Atari Star award in 1983, following My First Alphabet (1981) and Typo Attack (1982).
 It was the final such award given before the Atari Program Exchange shut down.

-In a 1983 review for COMPUTE! magazine, Steven Levy wrote, "The first time I played Getaway!
-I was impressed by the detail of the graphics.
-In fact, I was so intrigued that I put off actually playing until I'd toured the town."
-He called the game a variation on the maze concept, but added "the difference is that, in Getaway! there is much more variety and detail to deal with."
+In COMPUTE! magazine, Steven Levy wrote that he was impressed by the detail of the graphics in the game.
+He called the game a variation on the maze concept, but said that in Getaway! there is more variety and detail.
 Kyle Peacock of ANALOG Computing pointed out the work that must have gone into constructing the city.
 He mentioned the armored car as his favorite feature and noted that as the sun sets, driving becomes more difficult.

 John J. Anderson, writing for Creative Computing, was enamored with the multidirectional scrolling and concluded, "Getaway is lots of fun".
+InfoWorld's Essential Guide to Atari Computers cited its "realistic police-siren sound effects and fast action".